SwagLyrics/SwagLyrics-For-Spotify/README.md

 ```
 .
 |-- swaglyrics
-    |-- static  # styling and the AJAX script needed to dynamically refresh browser tab with new lyrics
+    |-- static  # contains styling and the AJAX script needed to dynamically refresh browser tab with new lyrics
-    |-- templates  # template for the browser tab
+    |-- templates  # contains template for the browser tab
     |-- __init__.py
     |-- __main__.py  # holds primary function that parses args and executes accordingly
     |-- cli.py  # defines functions to fetch lyrics from Genius